dylanfprice/hutmap/README.md

 ## Install Dependencies ##

+First, make sure you have [Python](http://www.python.org) installed.
+I'm using Python 2.6.

-First, install [Vagrant](http://www.vagrantup.com).
+Install [Vagrant](http://www.vagrantup.com).
 Vagrant requires both [Ruby](http://www.ruby-lang.org) and [VirtualBox](https://www.virtualbox.org),
 I'm not sure if the installer installs these for you or not.

-Then grab [Google Closure](https://developers.google.com/closure/), the Closure Compiler, and the Closure Templates Library:
+Finally, grab [Google Closure](https://developers.google.com/closure/), the Closure Compiler, and the Closure Templates Library:

     :::bash